Bill Asprey: Oldham Athletic

-Asprey moved on to Oldham Athletic, after former Stoke teammate turned newly appointed Oldham manager Jimmy McIlroy purchased him for a £19,000 fee in January 1966.
+Asprey moved on to Oldham Athletic after former Stoke teammate turned newly appointed Oldham manager Jimmy McIlroy purchased him for a £19,000 fee in January 1966.
 Oldham finished the 1965–66 season just one place and one point above the Third Division relegation zone.
 The "Latics" rose to tenth in 1966–67 in McIlroy's first full season as manager.
-In all, Asprey made 83 league appearances during his time at Boundary Park.
+Asprey made 83 league appearances during his time at Boundary Park.

 Port Vale

 Asprey was purchased by Port Vale for a £2,000 fee in December 1967.
 He made 22 Fourth Division appearances under "Valiants" manager (and former Stoke teammate) Stanley Matthews in 1967–68, but featured just eleven times in 1968–69 under new boss Gordon Lee.
 He departed Vale Park when he retired as a player in December 1968, at the age of 32.